 What is price elasticity?
 Definition and meaning

-Price elasticity is a measure of how consumers react to the prices of products and services.
+Price Elasticity is a measure of how consumers react to the prices of products and services.
 Normally demand declines when prices rise, but depending on the product/service and the market, how consumers react to a price change can vary.

-There are two types price elasticities:
+There are two types of price elasticities:

 • Price elasticity of demand: also known as PED or Ed, is a measure in economics to show how demand responds to a change in the price of a product or service.